After pressure from Open Rights Group supporters over the last week, the Government has just published its proposed changes to copyright law.

 The National Crime Agency is conducting forensic analysis of the computer networks at the Prime Minister's office/residence, Number 10 Downing Street.

-simplistic & mistaken to suggest that pornography is a cause of violence against women.
+& mistaken to suggest that pornography is a cause of violence against women.
 Correlation is not causation.
-Serious academic studies of pornography and sexual violence (1) show that increased availability of pornography is, in
+Serious academic studies of pornography and sexual violence (1) show that increased availability of pornography is, in fact, associated

-that nearly a third of us have fantasies about elements of forced sex, with approximately 2.2 million men and women having violent sexual fantasies.
-With around 90% of men and 60% of women viewing pornography, and with so many enjoying
+nearly a third of us have fantasies about elements of forced sex, with approximately 2.2 million men and women having violent sexual fantasies.
+With around 90% of men and 60% of women viewing pornography, and with so many enjoying fantasies of

 The Bill's Impact Assessment suggests that the number of cases cannot be predicted.
 When extreme material was criminalised (by S63(7) CJIA 2008) government ministers predicted there would only be 30 cases a year, but the reality was very